MicrosoftDocs/learn/learn-pr/django/django-deployment/includes/1-introduction.md

 - Configure an application for production.
 - Install an extension in Visual Studio Code.
 - Use the Azure Databases extension to create a PostgreSQL database.
-- Use the App Services extension to deploy a website to Azure.
+- Use the App Service extension to deploy a website to Azure.
 - Run migrations on a database hosted in Azure.

 ## Prerequisites